BlackWind001/p_m/README.md

 4. Setup existing git directory ✔
 5. Add a new entry ✔
 6. Delete an existing entry ✔
-7. Update an existing entry ❌
+7. Update an existing entry ✔
 8. List passwords from git directory ✔
 9. Change master password - changes all the encrypted passwords ❌
+10. View selected password ✔
-10. Copy a password to clipboard ❌
+11. Copy a password to clipboard ❌
-11. Connect it to a remote origin ❌
+12. Connect it to a remote origin ❌
-12. Allow user to change the remote origin after initial setup as well ❌
+13. Allow user to change the remote origin after initial setup as well ❌

-Found a blocker:
-- When encrypting the domain to turn it into the filename, the encrypted filename can contain `/` character making it an invalid file name.

-Potential solution:
-- Use a random alphanumberic string for the filename.
-- Add the domain details in the file itself.

 ### Immediate  ToDos after implementing basic features
 1. Create stores for the following: